My Dachshund Gretel and I have a couple of big plans this summer.

-There might be something really wrong if your dog is moping around the house, their eating habits have changed, they are hesitating to walk or run, or they otherwise look uncomfortable.
+There might be something really wrong if your Dachshund is moping around the house, their eating habits have changed, they are hesitating to walk or run, or they otherwise look uncomfortable.

-The first thing to do is check your dog’s foot or leg for visible injury, thorns, rocks, toenails that are too long and are pressing into the foot pads, etc.
+The first thing to do is check your Dachshund’s foot or leg for visible injury, thorns, rocks, toenails that are too long and are pressing into the foot pads, etc.

 Has there been a previous injury that might be related?
 For example, do you know your dog is developing arthritis?
 Do they have a bad knee?